NoxiousChain/RAiD-adblocker/README.md

 1. Click on the RAiD AdBlocker extension icon in Chrome
 2. The popup will display:
-   - A toggle switch to enable/disable ad blocking
+   - A toggle switch to enable/disable ad-blocking
    - The number of ads blocked
 3. Toggle the switch to turn ad blocking on or off
-4. Reload the webpage to apply changes
+4. The webpage will reload to apply the changes

 ## 🔒 Enable Incognito Mode